reposense/RepoSense/docs/dg/learningBasics.md

 {{ step(3) }} Gain some hands-on experience

-Here are some small tasks for you to get started on contributing to RepoSense frontend.
-Select an issue and try to work on it according to the guidance given in the issue comment.
+Here are some small tasks for you to get started on RepoSense frontend contribution.

 **Summary View**